Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 - **Authentication:** For prototype, login for up to 20 users.

 ## Azure Data Storage

 - Azure Table Storage for structured data and Azure Blob Storage for media

 - **Users Table:** Stores user details, roles, and optional team associations.
-  - Fields: UserID (PartitionKey), Role (Coach/Manager/SeniorCoach), FirstName, LastName, Email, PasswordHash, Cellphone (optional), DefaultTeamID (optional, for UI pre-poulation only, not a hard assoignment), AccessibleTeamIDs (array or comma-separated list)
+  - Fields: UserID (PartitionKey), Role (Coach/Manager/SeniorCoach), FirstName, LastName, Email, PasswordHash, Cellphone (optional), DefaultTeamID (optional, for UI pre-population only, not a hard assignment), AccessibleTeamIDs (array or comma-separated list)
   - `DefaultTeamID` reflects a coach’s main assignment (may be null)
   - `AccessibleTeamIDs` lists other teams the user is allowed to support or view
   - Enables dynamic team selection in the app (e.g. assisting another squad)
   - Supports cases where a coach has no assigned team but still participates

 - **Teams Table:** Stores team identity and scheduling details.
-  - TeamID (PartitionKey), AgeGroup (e.g. U9), TeamName (e.g. Sapphires), TrainingGround (e.g. Huapai No5), TrainingTime (e.g. 4:30 pm)
+  - Fields: TeamID (PartitionKey), AgeGroup (e.g. U9), TeamName (e.g. Sapphires), TrainingGround (e.g. Huapai No5), TrainingTime (e.g. 4:30 pm)
-  - Associated with multiple users (via Users.TeamIDs) and lesson delivery records (TeamID)
+  - Associated with multiple users (via Users.AccessibleTeamIDs) and lesson delivery records (TeamID)
   - Enables filtering and scheduling logic for personalized app experiences

 - **Lessons Table:** Stores structured lesson details and media references.
-  - LessonID (PartitionKey), SkillCategory (e.g. Passing), LessonName (e.g. 1 – Passing with Intent), LessonHTML (blob path to .html lesson plan), MediaURLs (references to images or videos used in lesson)
+  - Fields: LessonID (PartitionKey), SkillCategory (e.g. Passing), LessonName (e.g. 1 – Passing with Intent), LessonHTML (blob path to .html lesson plan), MediaURLs (references to images or videos used in lesson)
   - Used to dynamically populate lesson selection and display in the app
   - Supports versioning and media-rich lesson delivery across teams

 - **DeliveryRecords Table:** Stores lesson delivery records with snapshot fidelity and relational integrity.
   - Fields: DeliveryID (PartitionKey), CoachID, CoachName, TeamID, TeamName, LessonID, LessonVersionNumber, DateDelivered, Notes (optional), createdBy, createdAt
   - `CoachName` and `TeamName` are captured as text snapshots at the time of delivery (not dynamically fetched later)